-As an organisation, we are committed to taking clear, collaborative steps to measure the inclusive culture of GOAL to understand individual experience of inclusion as it relates to organisational behaviour and activity, and use rich qualitative insights from employees through individual and group fora.
+As an organisation, we are committed to taking clear, collaborative steps to measure the inclusive culture of GOAL to understand individual experience of behaviour and activity, and use rich qualitative insights from employees through individual and group fora.

 We will improve our recruitment practices to attract more diverse talent and ensure our global leadership teams foster equity, inclusion and diverse perspectives that are valued in decision making.